salmanwaheed/devops-projects/python/rome-cli/README.md

 - [ ] Add optional plugin system.
 - [ ] Add test suite for CLI.
 - [ ] Publish to PyPI for easier reuse.
+- [ ] A CLI option to generate a sample config file `--init-config`.